smashgg/developer-portal/docs/examples/queries/sets-in-event.md

 ---

 In this example we will get the sets in an event.
+Here I have selected the Slap City Singles event at Genesis 6.

 ## Example #1 (All Sets in Event)

 To get all sets, don't pass any filters to the sets query.
 Instead, just iterate over the the pages as necessary.
+You can use a much larger `perPage` here- it is kept small in the example for demo purposes.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Request-->